shriyase/ATSCA/README.md

 ![image](https://github.com/user-attachments/assets/0582716d-2cef-4189-8153-38d1a9093cbe)

 How to use this assistant:
 Authenticate using Google OAuth and obtain the credential for your Google calendar, paste it into the methods.py file.
+Also paste your OpenAI API key.
 Then simply run the notebook to interact with the assistant!

 Example interaction: